vup-app/vup/README.md

 # Vup Cloud Storage

-Vup is an open-source native E2EE cloud storage app for Skynet.
+Vup is an open-source end-to-end-encrypted cloud storage app powered by the S5 Network (https://sfive.net).

 Check out https://vup.app for an overview of what Vup can do.